-Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+a Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
 This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.
-See also Co-option policy and procedure.
+A tie in votes may be settled by the casting vote exercisable by the chair of the meeting.
+See also cooption policy/procedure.